tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter02.md

 For the first six days, the routine did not falter.   {{daimon.ai_nickname}} made sure {{daimon.hero_nickname}} was up at 4:45am, as promised before dawn.

-The routine was to hydrate, stretch, run 1 mile, then cooldown.
+The routine was to hydrate, stretch, run at least a mile if not more, then cooldown.
 After that, {{daimon.hero_nickname}} would review and perform a form he learned the previous day, and then work on learning a new form.
-All while focused one pushing his nanites and his energy to help his body grow stronger, faster.
+All while focused on pushing his nanites and energy to help his body grow stronger, rejuvenate faster.

-Growing up, his father had been a 4th degree black belt in Tang Soo Do, and while {{daimon.hero_nickname}} learned some good self defense, he never pushed it like some of his classmates did, wanting to be the next world champion or something like that.
-Those experiences however, helped him adjust to learning the new forms {{daimon.ai_nickname}} was teaching him, very quickly.
+{{daimon.hero_nickname}} recalled growing up, his father had been a 4th degree black belt in Tang Soo Do.
+And while {{daimon.hero_nickname}} learned some good self defense, he never pushed becoming a martial artist like some of his classmates did, wanting to be the next world champion or something like that.
+Those experiences however, helped him adjust to learning the new forms and techniques {{daimon.ai_nickname}} was teaching him, very quickly.

+Some {{daimon.hero_nickname}} realized, some of these forms and techniques were variations on modern styles, such as Aikido and Kung Foo.
+Others looked more... primal, almost animalistic.

+Then they moved onto the Elemental energy side of their training.

-The next set of exercises, and the foundation for most other external psychic abilities, was the manifestation and pushing out of pure energy.
+The next set of exercises, and the foundation for most other external abilities, was the manifestation and pushing out of pure energy.
 It dealt with controlling the energy all around us, within ourselves and the universe.
-Pure energy could be used for general healing and creating shields.  {{daimon.hero_nickname}} was told however, to not try to 'do anything' with them yet.
-Just focus on using the nanites to pool the energy.
+In some ways, it was its own form of meditation.
+Pure energy could be used for general healing and creating basic energy shields.  {{daimon.hero_nickname}} was told however, to not try to 'do anything' with them yet.
+Just focus on using the nanites to gather and pool the energy.

-Fortunately, with {{daimon.ai_nickname}}'s help and insight, {{daimon.hero}} comprehended this concept very quickly, and moved onto specific elemental energy types.
+This however, even with {{daimon.ai_nickname}}'s help and insight, took time.
+After another couple days though, {{daimon.hero}}'s meditation and mental preparation finally paid off.
+And it appeared, the flood gates opened.

-{{daimon.hero_nickname}} starting with the fire element.
+{{daimon.hero_nickname}} started with the fire element.
 He called it to him and pooled a small amount within his palm.
 About the size of a baseball.
 Then he 'pushed' or threw the energy toward a target.
-Once he could hit his target with one element consistently, he would rotate onto another element, running through each elemental sphere as they were; {{daimon.psy_elemental_list_all}}.
+Visualization was the key here.
+Thenm, once he could hit his target with one element consistently, he would rotate onto another element, running through each elemental sphere as they were; {{daimon.psy_elemental_list_all}}.

+Eventually, he was told he could start combining various elements for a myriad of different effects, but for now, stay within a single elemental sphere when training.

-It was the seventh day, where they revisited some of the pure energy concepts.
+It was the end of the second week when they revisited some of the pure energy concepts.

-!!! info "Today, we'll be covering new ground and discussing 'why' we did not touch healing or shielding."
+!!! info "Today, we'll be covering new ground and discussing 'why' we did not touch healing or shielding yet."

 `OK, I was wondering about that.
+Especially when, at least to me, was the most area to learn.
 What new ground are we covering?`

 !!! info "So, let's recap.
 We've pooled our energy, but it's a small amount.
 The amount of healing this could do is extremely small and limited.
 Maybe stop some bleeding.
-Not even all of it.
+Heal a couple of scratches, probably not even all of them.
 What we would need to do is provide a 'constant flow' of pure healing energy to the target.
 Continuously replenishing the amount there.
 This continuous flow, is called channeling."

-`So we can make how much we heal... variable,` {{daimon.hero_nickname}} replied deep in thought.
+`So we can make how much we heal... variable,` {{daimon.hero_nickname}} replied.

 !!! info "Channeling however, is also the fastest way to completely drain you of energy.
 And leave you completely weak and vulnerable.
 Hence, it's taught with an abundance of more caution.
 More of our kind has been killed or enslaved due to being energy deficient than any other action."

-`Makes sense.`  He replied with a smirk.
+`Makes sense.`  He replied deep in thought.

 !!! info "We'll add channeling to the training regimen for all your elemental affinities.
-Now, some pin pricks or repeated exacto-blade cuts on your hand and forearms should be sufficient to practice your healing abilities."
+Grab that knife over there by the kitchen.
+Now, you can stab yourself or some repeated cuts on your hand and forearms should be sufficient to practice your healing abilities."

 Rolling his eyes, {{daimon.hero_nickname}} thought, `Great.
 I'm pretty sure my therapist would be horrified by this conversation.
 I'm probably gonna need to go pick up some extra bandages, just in case.`